EdWrayy/DistributedFileSystem/README.md

 - `Controller → Client`: `LIST <file_list>`

 ### Rebalance
+Handled internally by the Controllers and DStores, clients do not interact with this protocol.
 - Controller periodically or upon Dstore join:
   - Requests file lists from Dstores
   - Computes moves to maintain replication and balance